amina-nasrin/ML-based-Power-Profiling/README.md

 ![image](https://github.com/amina-nasrin/ML-based-Power-Profiling/assets/25388169/c2084fe8-231f-40f1-ae44-c0809aa0a775)

 From the presented comparion, we provide support for our theory.
+The optimized version has slightly higher runtime than the basic version but lower power consumption.